About Dr. Weston “Wiggy” Saunders

 I completed my residency training at Cone Health Family Practice in Greensboro, NC.
 There I established a strong fundamental knowledge of traditional medicine, but more importantly also discovered Functional / Integrative medicine.
 I devoted all of my elective time to studying and mastering this new field of medicine.
 In 2011, I attended the Applying Functional Medicine in Clinical Practice conference and haven’t looked back since.
 I have enthusiastically committed myself to attaining and maintaining the high level of knowledge and expertise I feel my patients deserve.
 Since incorporating this type of medicine into my practice, I have seen the results and know that this really is the “future of medicine”.

 On a personal note: I am happily married to my college sweetheart, Emily.
 She is personally dedicated to helping others reach their health and wellness goals through nutrition and personal training.
 We are very involved in our church (River Oaks Community Church) and feel very blessed to be in a position to help people in such a personal and positive way.
-We have a two year old son and two furry “children”, our dog Jasper and our cat Ellie.
+We have a two year old son and one on the way and two furry “children”, our dog Jasper and our cat Ellie.

 I look forward to the opportunity to work with each of you soon.